-28.9 You do not have to conduct a resident labour market test where the total salary package for the job will be £152,100 or above.
-(Under the rules in place before 6 April 2013, high earners must have had a salary package of £150,000 or more).
-This also applies if a high earner's salary is cut to an amount below the high earner threshold - they must make a new application for Tier 2 leave, or worker authorisation (Croatian nationals only) but you do not have to conduct a resident labour market test.
+28.9 You do not have to conduct a resident labour market test where the total salary package for the job will be £153,500 or above.
+This also applies if a high earner's salary is cut to an amount below the high earner threshold that applied on the date their original CoS was assigned - they must make a new application for Tier 2 leave, or worker authorisation (Croatian nationals only) but you do not have to conduct a resident labour market test.